nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Exporting Student Contacts - `export`

-Exports contacts to the specified JSON file.
+Exports the Student Contacts to the specified JSON file.

 Format